Nuitka/Nuitka/README.txt

 ** Quicker function calls

-Functions should be restructured so that their parameter parsing and tp_call interface is separate from the actual body.
+Future (Not even stated): Functions should be restructured so that their parameter parsing and tp_call interface is separate from the actual body.
 This way the call can be optimized.
 One problem is that the evaluation order can differ.

 def f( a, b, c ):
    return a, b, c